rickmurdock/notes/FrontEnd/FrontEndFundamentalsEncyclopedia.md

 # Arrays

-Terminology
+## Terminology

-Arrays
+### Arrays

 As a programmer you will often have to work with sets of related data or objects.
 Think about websites like Amazon, or Twitter, or Netflix.
 These sites show lists of data all over the place.

 Amazon shows lists of...

-search results
+* search results

-related purchases
+* related purchases

-reviews
+* reviews

-your order history
+* your order history

-your kindle library
+* your kindle library

 Twitter shows lists of...

-tweets from the people you follow people to follow trending topics notifications
+* tweets from the people you follow

+* people to follow

+* trending topics

+* notifications

 Netflix shows lists of...

-movies
+* movies

-tv shows
+* tv shows

-more movies
+* more movies

-other tv shows
+* other tv shows

 Let's ruminate on grocery lists for a while.
 A grocery list contains a list of items to purchase.

 ![grocery-list.jpg](./images/grocery-list.jpg)

 We can see that the first item in this list is eggs.
 The fourth is Bread.
 We can see that there are nine items in the list.
 When we go to the store we can start at the top of the list work our way down as we put items in our basket.

-In JavaScript we make lists of things using arrays.
+In JavaScript we make lists of things using *arrays*.
 Arrays are just numbered lists.
 Another way of saying this is that arrays are ordered lists indexed by numbers.

 Arrays allow you to add items to the list, remove items, retrieve items at specific indexes (such as the third item), reorder items, and iterate over the items one at a time, and much more.

-Zero Indexed
+### Zero Indexed

 As humans, when we write down a numbered list of information, we usually start the list at 1.
 For example:

-Learn about arrays
+1. Learn about arrays

-???
+2. ???

-Profit!
+3. Profit!

 We can see that item 2 in our list stills needs additional thought.

 However, JavaScript and most other programming languages start counting at 0.
 Arrays in JavaScript count from zero, so the first item in the list is at index 0.
-That is to say, arrays are zero indexed.
+That is to say, arrays are *zero indexed*.
 Here's that same list, as JavaScript would see it:

-Learn about arrays
+0. Learn about arrays

-???
+1. ???

-Profit!
+2. Profit!

 Because the array is zero indexed we can see that item #1 (the second in the list) in our list still needs additional thought.

 ---